whamsRepo/Auto-Walkup-Maker/README.md

 ---------------
 1. Download and install the .exe from the link provided below https://drive.google.com/file/d/196s1Iepu5ro7YogrFvxdduxk5bR4Zuoi/view?usp=sharing
-2. For the Non-Copyright audio to place at the beginning, look at the "Audio" section in the repository
+2. For the Non-Copyright audio to place at the beginning, look at the "Non_Copyright.mp3" file in the repository

 🛠 How It Works
 ---------------